 Business Improvement Project

 Michael Gallagher (Human Resources) and Scott Hollywood (Assistant Manager, Merton Hotel) participated in the Business Improvement Programme to evaluate customer services within the Belvedere Restaurant at the Merton Hotel.
 This restaurant can host up to 450 covers per evening servicing 286 rooms.

 It was decided to produce a detailed process map as to how the waiters serve drinks to guests.
 This was chosen due to a poor layout which is no longer conducive to serve the large volume of guests.
 The team created the process map in conjunction with the full team of waiters and this highlighted how what may be perceived as a simple activity had many variables and differing points of view as to how best to serve drinks.
 Once the map was displayed, all staff members had the opportunity to add comments and highlight opportunities for improvement.

 Scott and Michael developed the map further adding data, timing activities and highlighting bottle-necks.
 This led to the creation of a drinks service dashboard showing data, trends and flows of work.
 Within the dashboard, they highlighted the following:

 - Amount of walking each waiter undertakes each season in order to serve a drink (equating to walking round the island circumference 4 times)

 The team went on to videotape the selected areas for improvement for further and more detailed analysis.

-As the analysis took place towards the end of the summer season, the team are now planning to invest in a better layout to service guests more promptly in time for the 2019 season.
+As the analysis took place towards the end of the summer season, the team are now planning to invest in a better layout to service guests more promptly.
 This will provide more value-added time to give a better customer experience and increase sales levels.
 Michael and Scott have developed the framework for these improvements in a highly visual and interactive manner.